-Total carrying value of our cost method investments was \$1.1 million as of both March 31, 2015 and December 31, 2014 and was included as a component of "Other assets" in our condensed consolidated balance sheets for each period presented.
-Of this amount, \$1.0 million is related to our investment in a privately-held cloud solutions provider.
+Our cost method investment had a carrying value of \$1.0 million as of June 30, 2015 and was included as a component of "Other assets" in our condensed consolidated balance sheets for each period presented.
+The total carrying value of our cost method investments as of December 31, 2014 were \$1.1 million and was included as a component of "Other assets" in our condensed consolidated balance sheets for each period presented.
+Of this amount at December 31, 2014, \$1.0 million was related to our investment in a privately held cloud solutions provider.

 In June 2011, we invested approximately \$1.0 million in a privately-held conferencing company.
 During December 2013, this investment changed from a historical cost investment to an available-for-sale asset when that company's shares began trading publicly on a foreign stock exchange.
 The fair value of this investment is based on the quoted price of our shares of such company on that foreign exchange at each measurement date.
 This investment is also subject to fluctuations in foreign currency exchange rates.
 Any related gains or losses related to the market value of the shares or fluctuations in foreign currency are excluded from earnings until realized and reported as a component of "Accumulated other comprehensive loss" in our condensed consolidated balance sheets.
 In February 2014, we sold 50% of our investment for approximately \$1.0 million realizing a gain of \$0.5 million.
 This gain was reflected in "Other, net" in our condensed consolidated statements of operations.
-After the effects of foreign currency exchange rate fluctuations and adjustments to the quoted market value, the available-for-sale investment had a market value of \$0.3 million as of both March 31, 2015 and December 31, 2014, and was included as a component of "Prepaid expenses and other current assets" in our condensed consolidated balance sheets.
+After the effects of foreign currency exchange rate fluctuations and adjustments to the quoted market value, the available-for-sale investment had a market value of \$0.4 million and \$0.3 million as of June 30, 2015 and December 31, 2014, respectively, and was included as a component of "Prepaid expenses and other current assets" in our condensed consolidated balance sheets.